wvw999/meme/README.md

 `Japanese`, `Russian`, `Greek` and `Telugu` all present a phrase in the selected language.
 Initially we had planned to pass the phrase through a translator API, but each service that we found was prohibitively expensive for our uses.

 The `SpEcIaL` feature was initially a solution to fetched quotes that exceeded 100 characters.
 The phrase is parsed and truncated after the last full word and the remainder of the sentence is addended with a random ridiculous word or phrase.
 We subsequently programmed more elegant ways to avoid text overflowing the background image, but we wanted to keep this functionality as an easter egg.

+As an added feature, the page title changes to a new silly phrase with every click.

 ## Setup Instructions